 Principal Body System: Lymphatic

-It has three functions: fluid recovery, immunity, and lipid absorption, lipids being essential molecules which make up the building blocks of the structure and function of living cells.
-It also rids blood of acidic and toxic waste, filtering the toxic matter into the body’s two major detox filtration organs, the liver and kidneys.
+Science Alert 🤓 - The lymphatic system has three main functions: fluid recovery, immunity, and lipid absorption, lipids being essential fat molecules which make up the building blocks of the structure and function of living cells.
+It also rids the blood of acidic and toxic waste, filtering the toxic matter into the body’s two main detox filtration organs, the liver and kidneys.

 The whole lymphatic system resembles a second circulatory system alongside the blood circulatory system.
-It's connected together by a web of tiny (lymph collector) vessels under the skin transporting fluid (lymph) which carries proteins and lymphocytes (the body's army of white blood cell pathogen destroyers) to various tissues in the body for cleansing and sorting, to maintain a healthy, cleansing fluid-balance within the body.
+It's connected together by a web of tiny (lymph collector) vessels under the skin transporting its own fluid (lymph) which carries proteins and lymphocytes (the body's killer-army of white blood-cell pathogen destroyers) to various tissues in the body for cleansing and sorting, to maintain a healthy, cleansing fluid-balance within the body.
 The lymph travels into larger, deeper vessels which eventually discharge into the blood stream.

-Approximately 70% of the horse’s body is water, which means that anything affecting this fluid balance can have a profound effect on the horse’s well being.
+Here's an eye-opener - would you believe that a whopping 70% of the horse’s body is water, so this means that anything affecting this vital fluid balance can have a profound effect on the horse’s well being.
 If movement is limited or in the event of severe illness, toxins can build up and blockages (i.e. puffy legs) appear.
 If the skin breaks, infection can occur, and it's all the more difficult to treat as by now the immunity system overall will be significantly compromised.

-Lymph is the clear watery fluid which contains white blood cells (lymphocytes, the body's killer army), with a small concentration of red blood cells and proteins.
-It circulates through body tissues via its system, collecting harmful materials for disposal, typically bad fats/bacteria and so on, filtering them out through the system and bathing cells in much needed nutrients and oxygen.
+Lymph is a clear watery fluid, around 95% water with the fancy name of interstitial fluid.
+It's filled with those killer-army lymphocytes mentioned above, alongside a small concentration of red blood cells and proteins, and it circulates through the body tissues via its system network, collecting harmful materials along the way for disposal, typically bad fats/bacteria and so on, filtering them through the lymph nodes as it goes.

-The lymph pathways include ‘lymph nodes’ which filter the lymph by removing toxins and releasing the lymph back into the tissues.
-Lymph nodes are the third essential player alongside the liver and kidneys in the body's overall filtration of toxins, and play a vital role in the immune defence system.
+- Lymph nodes - serve as checkpoints for mostly dead or dying immune cells that have already done their job fighting infection or are in the process of doing so.
+They filter the lymph by removing toxins and releasing the cleaned-up lymph back into the tissues.
+Lymph nodes are the third essential player alongside the liver and kidneys in the body's overall toxin filtration system, and play a vital role in the immune defence system.

 Why does lymphangitis affect horses?